DVCone/flutter_course/courses/Section 3.md

 > [Practice on `test/examples/s3.dart`]

 **c.
 AppBar**
-<br/> AppBar is like header on top of the aplication or like navbar in web layout, in flutter you can custom the AppBar whatever you need. changing background color, giving app title, even make drawer menu. there is a explanation section about drawer menu widget.
+<br/> AppBar is like header on top of the application or like navbar in web layout, in flutter you can custom the AppBar whatever you need. changing background color, giving app title, even make drawer menu. there is a explanation section about drawer menu widget.

 AppBar widget is using only inside of scaffold widget.
 ```dart